SercanKara88/German-Credit-Risk/README.md

 # 1- Introduction

 German credit risk data has 1000 observations with 20 variables.
 The target variable is binary.
+The purpose of this model is to preditct customers risk based on futures below.
+The analyst used 4 different classification algorithms.

 Age (numeric)